What concerns keep CEOs and other business leaders up at night? What doesn't?

 Historically, executive protection services focused on well-trained individuals recognizing and eliminating physical threats against executives and their loved ones.
 But in today’s connected world, companies have come to understand that executive’s online personal security practices are intertwined with their professional security practices, leaving organizations open to new potential vulnerabilities.
 So, keeping executives safe must also include internet monitoring for both types of activities.

-Hackers thrive on finding personal details – from financial records to photos and text messages – and they don’t stop until they find a vulnerability.
+Hackers thrive on finding personal details – from financial records to photos and text messages – and they don't stop until they find a vulnerability.
 An inroad can come from an executive’s colleague, friend, or family member.
-References to names and addresses in online forums, malicious rhetoric toward them, and the presence of leaked sensitive data are all indicators of a possible threat against an executive.
-It’s all crucial intel that, when detected, can stop a threat from materializing.
+References to names and addresses in online forums, malicious rhetoric toward them, and the presence of leaked sensitive data are all indicators of a possible cyber threat against an executive.
+It's all crucial intel that, when detected, can stop a threat from materializing.

 The public evaluates organizations by the executives they employ and by the actions they take in and out of the office.
 Over the last decade, the number of privacy breaches causing potential reputational harm to individuals and organizations has grown significantly.
 Most evident is through the aftermath of the very public Ashley Madison privacy breach, where a large number of company resignations occurred following the days after the information was made publically available.
 Leading executive protection programs must offer digital monitoring as a core service, along with well-trained investigators.
 Together, these layers of security can help to anticipate cyber risks and privacy-invasive events before they occur.
-The key is staying one or two steps ahead of digital delinquents
+The key is staying one or two steps ahead of cyber threats and digital delinquents.

 Executives expect protection – and respect for their privacy.
 Cybersecurity companies, combined with highly trained protection agents who embrace privacy by design considerations, are the right combinations to meet these expectations.
 Leading companies should: